Jamf-Concepts/wallpaper-designer/README.md

 ![Font Menu](./images/fontMenu.png "Font Menu")

 The following variables are supported within the text field.
-These will be replaced with the actual values from the device's inventory record in Jamf Pro as Wallpaper is composing the composited image.
+These will be replaced with the actual values from each device's  Jamf Pro inventory record  as Wallpaper is composing its wallpaper image.

 - $devicename
 - $serialnumber